Kingdom of Sicily: Norman kingdom (1130–1198)

+In 1130, Roger II convened the Curiae Generales in the Royal Palace in Palermo to proclaim the first King of Sicily, which could be considered the first parliament in the modern sense.
+Thus, the Kingdom of Sicily was created and born.
+The first king of Sicily received the royal dignity through the sanction of Parliament, and this event imposed the rule—albeit uncodified—that all subsequent sovereigns of the Kingdom of Sicily who succeeded to the throne had to obtain the assent (rather than the approval) of Parliament.

-The Norman Kingdom was created on Christmas Day, 1130, by Roger II of Sicily, with the agreement of Pope Innocent II.
+The Norman Kingdom was sanctioned on Christmas Day, 1130, by Roger II of Sicily, with the agreement of Antipope Anacletus II.
 Roger II united the lands he had inherited from his father, Roger I of Sicily.
 These areas included the Maltese Archipelago, which was conquered from the Arabs of the Emirates of Sicily; the Duchy of Apulia and the County of Sicily, which had belonged to his cousin William II, Duke of Apulia, until William's death in 1127; and the other Norman vassals.
 Roger declared his support for the Antipope Anacletus II, who enthroned him as King of Sicily on Christmas Day 1130.

 In 1136, the rival of Anacletus, Pope Innocent II, convinced Lothair III, Holy Roman Emperor to attack the Kingdom of Sicily with help from the Byzantine Emperor John II Comnenus.
 Two main armies, one led by Lothair, the other by Henry X, Duke of Bavaria, invaded Sicily.
 On the River Tronto, William of Loritello surrendered to Lothair and opened the gates of Termoli to him.
 This was followed by Count Hugh II of Molise.
 The two armies were united at Bari, from where in 1137 they continued their campaign.
 Roger offered to give Apulia as a fief to the Empire, which Lothair refused after being pressured by Innocent.
 At the same period, the army of Lothair revolted.